gonellat/DemoCypressFramework/README.md

 - ✅ Page Object Model with Page Factory and BaseTest to centralize setup/teardown and remove boilerplate from every test file
 - ✅ Visual regression testing with cy.visualSnapshot() and threshold support
 - ✅ Component Testing support using Cypress + Vite + React
-- ✅ API testing support with shared fixtures and helper methods
+- ✅ API testing inc. mocking with support with shared fixtures and helper methods
 - ✅ Dockerized test runner with baked-in config and CLI override support
 - ✅ **Cucumber BDD** with \`.feature\` + step definitions
 - ✅ **CLI utility to auto-generate Page Object files from a web page** (see below)